lifecompanionaac/lifecompanion/documentation/DEV.md

 1. Install **[AutoHotKey](https://www.autohotkey.com/)** (tested with 1.1.33.10)
 1. Modify or compile your script (you can use LifeCompanion ico)

-### Troubleshooting
+## Troubleshooting

-#### Bad encoding on Windows dev env
+### Bad encoding on Windows dev env

 1. For IntelliJ, in **idea64.exe.vmoptions** file, add two lines : `-Dfile.encoding=UTF-8` and `-Dconsole.encoding=UTF-8`
 1. For Gralde, in **HOME/.gradle/gradle.properties**, add one line : `org.gradle.jvmargs=-Dfile.encoding=UTF-8 -Dconsole.encoding=UTF-8`

+### Note on Gradle command

+Note that in the following document, when we say "run gradle task... in XXX" you should then run the gradle task in the given folder (lifecompanion or lifecompanion-framework) from your command line or IDE.
+For example, to run LifeCompanion from command line : `cd lifecompanion` then `gradle :lc-app:run`

-## Installing update build environment
+## Updates build env

-To build LifeCompanion updates (on app, installer, launcher, server...) you should have configured various Gradle properties.
+To build LifeCompanion updates (on app, installer, launcher, server...) you should have configured various properties.

 ### Base configuration